CloudNationHQ/terraform-azure-locations/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: (Required) The location/region name or displayName to get information.
+Description: (Required) Map of locations where keys are custom identifiers and values are location/region names or displayNames.

-Type: `string`
+Type: `map(string)`

 ## Optional Inputs